prpanto/simplepress/README.md

 6. `npm i & npm run dev`
 7. `php artisan queue:work` to run the queue jobs

-`File upload work depend on the machine you have and maybe need to configure out.`
+`File upload work depend on the server you have and maybe need to configure out.`

 ## License